TutorLyft Logo

 Maybe your teen’s poor performance is not limited to one or two subjects.
 If they’re also showing major changes in their behaviour or attitude, this indicates some deeper emotional struggles.
 The teen years can be a difficult time for parents.
 It’s easy to feel bewildered when your sunny little one turns into a sullen and moody teen.
 However, this indicates that they need your love and support more than ever.
 Before you focus on discussing homework, studying and grades, check in with your teen about their feelings.
 Are they happy with their friends, and enjoying school generally?

 Low grades as a result of emotional difficulties are merely a symptom.
 As a parent, you need to address the root cause of your child’s distress in order to solve their issues with school.
+It’s important to understand and support your child's individual emotional needs, acknowledging their vulnerabilities and focusing on their overall well-being.
 During this difficult time, they need your empathy.
 This requires a cool-headed, judgement-free discussion about their troubles.
 If you have trouble relating to your teen and discussing their problems, you may want to connect with a family therapist to give your teen an outlet to discuss their emotions.

 Spotting Social Difficulties

 While it can be hard for parents to see when their child is a target of bullying, the reality is that in-person and online harassment exists.
+It is important to recognize when a child is being bullied, as early intervention and support can make a significant difference in their well-being.
 Many schools now have strict anti-bullying policies in contrast to when today’s parents were teenagers, but that doesn’t stop bullying in its tracks.
 If your child is withdrawn and has a sudden change in their attitude towards school, don’t just call it a phase — talk to them, and keep talking until you find out what’s going on and how you can help.

 The teen years are also a time when previously undiagnosed learning disorders or behaviour difficulties can present.
 These issues can make teens feel like outsiders, or feel powerless to change their lives for the better.
 As a parent, you are the expert in your child.
 If you feel concerned about their mental or physical health, talk to your family doctor to find out what treatment options are available.
 They will direct you to other professionals who can help you and your teen through this difficult time.